-- Students are expected to take personal responsibility for their own learning including submitting work on time. - Students may use Student Portal and the Homework App to be aware of deadlines and to review their marks. - Ten percent (10%) per day will be docked for late assignments to a maximum of fifty percent (50%). - All assignments are due five days following the assignment completion opportunity.
-No late assignments will be accepted after this date and a mark of zero will be recorded in the grading system. - No late assignments can be handed in after the last day of classes other than those needed to pass a class. - In the event that a student submits a late assignment, teachers will indicate this on gradebook using the late code (red triangle)
+- Students are expected to take personal responsibility for their own learning including submitting work on time. - Students may use the Edsby Student Portal and/or Teams to be aware of deadlines and to review their marks. - Ten percent (10%) per day will be docked for late assignments to a maximum of fifty percent (50%). - All assignments are due five days following the assignment completion opportunity.
+No late assignments will be accepted after this date and a mark of zero will be recorded in the grading system. - No late assignments can be handed in after the last day of classes other than those needed to pass a class. - In the event that a student submits a late assignment, teachers will indicate this in Edsby using the late code !
+Overdue